Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: Van Tung

-How effective is weight loss?
+How effective is it for weight loss?

 Intermittent fasting appears to affect both components of this energy equation, thus contributing to the equation's effectiveness in weight loss.